RehabAbotalep/RehabAbotalep.github.io/_posts/2023-09-16-maximizing-productivity-with-azure-devops-logic-apps.md

 ### *Task 1: Developing the first workflow*

-1. Log in to your Azure account at [https://portal.azure.com](https://portal.azure.com)
+1. Log in to your Azure account at [https://portal.azure.com](https://portal.azure.com).

-2. In the home page search for `Logic App` and select it
+2. In the home page search for `Logic App` and select it.

     ![Select Logic Apps](/assets/images/logic-apps/3-search-for-logic-app.png)

-3. Click on Add in Logic Apps page
+3. Click on Add in Logic Apps page.

     ![Add Logic App](/assets/images/logic-apps/3-add-logic-app.png)